gobengo/streamhub-backbone/README.md

 If you are using this in production for important things, you should fork the repo.

+`main.css` contains some good default styles for the default views.

 # Example

 Most interesting things involve using the StreamHub JavaScript SDK, which you can find [here](http://zor.fyre.co/wjs/v3.0/javascripts/livefyre.js)